 The brainchild of award winning AFTRS graduate Julie Kalceff, Starting From Now (SFN) explores the lives of four inner-Sydney lesbians as they struggle to work out who they are, find a place where they belong, and maybe even find someone to love along the way.

-After building an international viral following across the first three seasons and reaching 20 million views in less than two years, producers Julie Kalceff and Rosie Lourde secured significant funding from Screen Australia and Screen NSW to create Seasons 4 and 5.
+After building an international viral following across the first three seasons, producers Julie Kalceff and Rosie Lourde secured significant funding from Screen Australia and Screen NSW to create Seasons 4 and 5.

 JULIE KALCEFF (writer/director/producer)